rahamohebbi/Agctor/Project/coding/prd-code-understanding-TDD-stages.md

 ## 📦 Stage 6: Code Comprehension APIs (for Agents or IDE)

 ### ✅ Tests to Write First
-- ✅ Can query actor graph for “find all public methods”
+- ✅ Can query actor graph for "find all public methods"
 - ✅ Can retrieve summaries from classes and methods
 - ✅ Can highlight where a method is used across files
 - ✅ Can search using semantic and structural filters